Theo Todman's Web Page - Notes Pages

 - In mid-23Q3 I decided to focus as much as I could on my Thesis, so – temporarily at least – axed all ‘distractions’, including this project.
 However, I’ve decided it’s too important to ignore.
 Read on!

-- Otherwise, I continued my ‘original language’ Bible-reading – I have been reading through the LXX in Greek and the OT in Hebrew and a second reading through the Greek NT (both of the latter using Bibleworks).
-Naturally, I’m proceeding at a more leisurely pace8 than before my break, but it’s progressing steadily.
-I’m currently reading 1 Maccabees in the LXX.
+- In the early part of the Quarter I continued my ‘original language’ Bible-reading – I have been reading through the LXX in Greek and the OT in Hebrew and a second reading through the Greek NT (both of the latter using Bibleworks) at a leisurely pace8 but then intermitted again.
+I’d got as far as reading 2 Maccabees in the LXX and 1 Kings in the Hebrew.
+For some reason I’ve found the Greek of 2 Corinthians rather difficult (and the text a bit of a rant).

-- I’ve been refreshing and enhancing my knowledge of Hebrew grammar, using "Lambdin (Thomas) - Introduction to Biblical Hebrew", but the time is booked to my Languages project.
+- This is currently paused until I’ve had time to improve my Hebrew and Greek grammar.
+I’ve been using "Lambdin (Thomas) - Introduction to Biblical Hebrew", but the time is booked to my Languages project.
 Not much this Quarter, though.

 - Further details follow:-